elyra-ai/elyra/docs/source/user_guide/runtime-conf.md

 Name of the bucket you want your artifacts in.
 If the bucket doesn't exist, it will be created

 Example: `test-bucket`

+##### cos_dag_bucket (Only Required for Apache Airflow)
+Name of the bucket you want Elyra to upload DAG files to.
+This is a separate bucket that will be used to sync with Apache Airflow's DAG directory

+Example: 'dag-bucket'

 NOTE:
 If using an authentication-restricted Kubeflow environment, you must enter your credentials in `api_username` and `api_password` fields